informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 and do away with the type parameter and trait bound altogether.

-A production implementation of this `Reader` would hold references to both the private and provable store at the current height where the handler executes, but we omit the actual implementation as the store interfaces are yet to be defined, as is the general IBC top-level module machinery.
+A production implementation of this `Reader` would hold references to both the private and provable store at the current height where the message processor executes, but we omit the actual implementation as the store interfaces are yet to be defined, as is the general IBC top-level module machinery.

 A mock implementation of the `ClientReader` trait could look as follows, given the `MockClient`